 SSDs, which stand for solid-state drives, are an improved type of storage device that copies, writes, and opens files many times faster than traditional hard-disk drives, or HDDs.
 As the name implies, SSDs contain no moving parts; data is stored in flash-memory microchips, meaning the drives draw less power, create less noise, generate less heat, and last much longer than HDDs.

 If you’re already forking over the dough for dedicated hosting, finding a provider with SSDs will boost performance without much noticeable change in cost.
-Frankly, if a dedicated plan is still using HDDs, it probably isn’t worth having.
-Your site or application needs performant infrastructure, so why not get the best?
+Frankly, if a dedicated plan is still using HDDs, it probably isn’t worth having unless you have massive databases of information.
+Regardless, your site or application needs performant infrastructure, so why not get the best?

-At the other end of the spectrum, InterServer is a great choice for nerds who appreciate a host that operates its own datacenters.
-The company’s hands-on approach bodes well for customers, who can choose from a surprisingly affordable dedicated server for $40 per month to a configuration including up to 2TB of SSD storage.
+At the other end of the spectrum, InterServer is a great choice for those who appreciate a host that operates its own datacenters.
+The company’s hands-on approach bodes well for customers, who can choose from a surprisingly affordable dedicated server for $70.00 per month to a configuration including up to 2TB of SSD storage.

 InMotion Hosting includes SSDs in all plans, but we’re particularly fond of the provider’s VPS options.
-For an affordable rate, InMotion packs an abundance of features into making customers’ sites and applications hum along 20 times faster than those hosted on HDD hosting.
-We appreciate the high levels of RAM and bandwidth InMotion allocates to VPS customers, in addition to free server management, live-state snapshots, and the company’s 90-day money-back guarantee.
+For an affordable rate, InMotion Hosting packs an abundance of features into making customers’ sites and applications hum along 20 times faster than those on HDD hosting.
+We appreciate the high levels of RAM and bandwidth the company allocates to VPS customers, in addition to free server management, live-state snapshots, and the company’s 90-day money-back guarantee.

 Speaking from experience, SSDs impact site performance no matter which level of hosting you’re at.
 Although price seems to reign supreme at the shared hosting level, more nuanced and experienced customers will understand and seek the value SSDs bring to users’ experience.